ory/sdk/clients/kratos/dotnet/docs/IdentityApi.md

             var apiInstance = new IdentityApi(config);
             var id = "id_example";  // string | ID is the identity's ID.
-            var type = "password";  // string | Type is the type of credentials to be deleted. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth passkey CredentialsTypePasskey profile CredentialsTypeProfile link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
-It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode
+            var type = "password";  // string | Type is the type of credentials to delete. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth passkey CredentialsTypePasskey profile CredentialsTypeProfile saml CredentialsTypeSAML link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
+It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode var identifier = "identifier_example";  // string? | Identifier is the identifier of the OIDC credential to delete.
+Find the identifier by calling the `GET /admin/identities/{id}?include_credential=oidc` endpoint. (optional)

             try
             {
-                // Delete a credential for a specific identity apiInstance.DeleteIdentityCredentials(id, type);
+                // Delete a credential for a specific identity apiInstance.DeleteIdentityCredentials(id, type, identifier);
             }
             catch (ApiException  e)
             {